Thomas-George-T/HackerRank-SQL-Challenges-Solutions/README.md

 </p>

 # Description
-The solutions of all the SQL challenges on HackerRank executed on MySql environment
+The solutions of all the SQL challenges on HackerRank executed on MySql environment.
+Helpful [Resources](Resources.md) & references related to the challenges.

 ## Basic Select Challenges